ballerkobe808/invest/README - 9 TAXES ---.1.txt

     If you earn money at a normal salaried job, you pay 7.65% (as of 2018) of your salary in FICA taxes.
     If you’re self-employed, you pay 15.3% towards FICA tax.
 For Rental income you pay 0!!

-3. No Tax On Appreciation (aka Buy & Hold Like Buffett) And real estate appreciation doesn’t get taxed by the IRS.
+3. No Tax On Appreciation (aka Buy & Hold)
+    And real estate appreciation doesn’t get taxed by the IRS.
 So, if you buy and hold for many years it’s possible to let your net worth grow with no tax exposure.